-The star team of the 2010 World Cup were Spain who were in the middle of enjoying a golden generation of their own.
-Spain, winners of this World Cup were already defending champions of Europe and would win the Euro's again in 2012.
+The star team of the 2010 World Cup was Spain, which was in the middle of enjoying a golden generation of their own.
+Spain, winners of this World Cup, was already defending champion of Europe and would win the Euro again in 2012.

-In 2014 was supposed to be all about Brazil.
-The five time world champions were hosting the World Cup for the first time and it looked almost certain that with home advantage they would capture an unprecedented sixth title.
+The 2014 FIFA World Cup was supposed to be all about the host nation, Brazil.
+The five-time world champions were hosting the World Cup for the first time and it looked almost certain that with home advantage they would capture an unprecedented sixth title.
 But things don't always go to plan,

-American sportswear giant, Nike, replaced Umbro as kit manufacturer.
+American sportswear giant, Nike, replaced Umbro as the kit manufacturer.

-The 2018 World Cup is held in Russia.
-England are coached by former England player Gareth Southgate who leads his team out to a World Cup for the first time.
-Expectations on this England side are at an all-time low.
-Nobody really expects them to win it or to even come close.
+The 2018 World Cup was held in Russia.
+After years of poor performances and significant underachievement, expectations on this England side were at an all-time low.
+Nobody really expected them to win it or to even come close.

 England went into this World Cup coached by former England player Gareth Southgate whose previous role was managing the England Under-21 side.
 In the run up to the 2018 World Cup, Southgate had made a lot of changes to the way the team played and he selected players not just on their individual ability and their performances for their clubs, but with more emphasis on their character and their ability to form bonds with others.